Breathalyzer Refusal & Chemical Test Refusal

 - For a 1st offense OUI, your driver’s license will be suspended for 180 days for a chemical test refusal.

-- For a 2nd offense OUI, your driver’s license will be suspended for 3 years for a chemical test refusal.
+- For a 2nd offense OUI, your driver’s license will be suspended for at least a period of up to 180 days or up to life for such refusal.

 - For a 3rd offense OUI, your driver’s license will be suspended for 5 years for a chemical test refusal.